GenomicsAotearoa/RNA-seq-workshop/docs/4_mappingANDcount.md

 - Once we have that information, we can start thinking about how to determine which genes were differentially expressed in our study.

 ## Subread and FeatureCounts

 - The featureCounts tool from the Subread package can be used to count how many reads aligned to each genome feature (exon).
-- Need to specify the annotation informatyion (.gtf file) You can process all the samples at once:
+- Need to specify the annotation information (.gtf file) You can process all the samples at once:

 ```bash